ca4ti/FrugalVox/README.md

 ### Building

 From the source directory, run: `docker build -t frugalvox .` and the image called `frugalvox` will be built.

+Alternatively, you can build the "slim" version of the image based on Alpine Linux, which will only contain the Pico TTS engine.
+For `x86_64` architecture, such an image will only weigh around 180 MiB.
+Do this using this command: `docker build -t frugalvox:slim -f Dockerfile.slim .`

 ### Running from the command line